AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module2/ex4.md

 ![Data Ingestion](./images/schemads.png)

 Every schema needs to have a custom, primary descriptor defined.
-In the case of our CRM dataset, the schema has defined that the field **[!UICONTROL email]** should be the primary identifier.
+In the case of our CRM dataset, the schema has defined that the field **[!UICONTROL crmId]** should be the primary identifier.
 If you want to create a schema and link it to the [!UICONTROL Real-time Customer Profile], you need to define a custom [!UICONTROL Field Group] that refers to your primary descriptor.

 ![Data Ingestion](./images/schema_descriptor.png)

-In the above screenshot, you can see that our descriptor is located in `--aepTenantId--.identification.emailId`, which is set as the [!UICONTROL Primary Identifier], linked to the [!UICONTROL namespace] of **[!UICONTROL email]**.
+In the above screenshot, you can see that our descriptor is located in `--aepTenantId--.identification.core.crmId`, which is set as the [!UICONTROL Primary Identifier], linked to the [!UICONTROL namespace] of **[!UICONTROL Demo System - CRMID]**.

 Every schema and as such, every dataset that should be used in the [!UICONTROL Real-time Customer Profile] should have one [!UICONTROL Primary identifier].
 This [!UICONTROL Primary Identifier] is the identifier user by the brand for a customer in that dataset.
 In the case of a CRM dataset it might be the email-address or the CRM ID, in the case of a Call Center dataset it might be the mobile number of a customer.